-The short version: If your MRR is flat while CAC keeps climbing, churn is outrunning acquisition, DAU/MAU is sliding, ops break every time volume goes up, or your team keeps seeing the opportunity too late, your growth engine is not having a bad quarter.
-It is running on a model that has expired.
-Here are the five signs I have learned to look for, and what an actual rebuild looks like.
+The short version: If your MRR is flat while CAC keeps climbing, churn is outrunning acquisition, DAU/MAU is sliding, ops break every time volume goes up, or your team keeps seeing opportunities too late, the problem is not a bad quarter.
+It is a growth model that stopped compounding.
+Here are the five signs I look for, and what an actual rebuild looks like.

-Let me say this plainly.
-I have spent most of my career helping B2B subscription companies rebuild their acquisition and retention systems.
-The pattern I see over and over is the same.
+I have spent most of my career helping B2B subscription companies rebuild their acquisition and retention systems, and the pattern I see is almost always the same.

-A subscription company hits a number that used to be impossible.
-Growth feels steady.
-The team is busy.
-The dashboards are green enough.
-And then, quietly, the engine stops compounding.
-MRR grows but margin shrinks.
-New logos arrive but old ones leave just as fast.
-The team is shipping, but the metrics have stopped moving.
+A subscription company hits a number that used to feel impossible.
+Growth looks steady, the team is busy, and the dashboards still look green enough.
+Then the engine stops compounding.
+MRR grows while margin shrinks.
+New logos arrive at roughly the same rate old ones walk out.

 That is what a growth overhaul is for.
-Not a panic rebuild.
-A deliberate rebuild of the system that got you here, because it will not get you to the next stage.
+It is a deliberate rebuild of the system that got you here, done before a crisis forces it.
+The system that got you here will not always get you to the next stage.

 According to OpenView’s 2023 SaaS Benchmarks report, top-quartile SaaS companies at $5M to $20M ARR grow at roughly 2x the median.
 The gap is almost always structural, not effort.
 That is what I want to walk through here.